Facioscapulohumeral muscular dystrophy: Signs and symptoms

 Classically, weakness develops in the face, then the shoulder girdle, then the upper arm.
 These muscles can be spared, and other muscles usually are affected.
 The order of muscle involvement can cause the appearance of weakness, "descending" from the face to the legs.
 The distribution and degree of muscle weakness are extremely variable, even between identical twins.
 Musculoskeletal pain is very common, most often described in the neck, shoulders, lower back, and the back of the knee.
 Fatigue is also common.
 Muscle weakness usually becomes noticeable on one side of the body before the other, a disease hallmark.
 The right shoulder and arm muscles are more often affected than the left upper extremity muscles, independent of handedness.
 Otherwise, neither side of the body is at more risk.
-Classically, symptoms appear in those 15–30 years old, although adult onset can also occur.
+Classically, symptoms appear in those 15–30 years old, although adult-onset can also occur.
 Infantile-onset (also called early-onset), defined as onset before age 10, occurs in 10% of affected individuals.
 FSHD1 with a substantial D4Z4 deletion (EcoRI 10-11 kb) is more strongly associated with infantile-onset and severe weakness.
 Absence or near absence of symptoms is not uncommon, approaching up to 30% of mutation-carrying individuals in select FSHD1 families.
 On average, FSHD2 presents 10 years later than FSHD1.
 Otherwise, FSHD1 and FSHD2 are indistinguishable on the basis of weakness.
 Disease progression is slow, and long static phases, in which no progression is apparent, are not uncommon.
 Less commonly, individual muscles rapidly deteriorate over several months.
 The symptom burden of FSHD is typically more severe than it is perceived to be by those without the disease.

 Face

 Weakness of the muscles of the face is the most distinguishing sign of FSHD.
 It is typically the earliest sign, although it is rarely the initial complaint.
 At least mild facial weakness can be found in 90% or more with FSHD.
 One of the most common deficits is inability to close the eyelids, which can result in sleeping with the eyelids open and dry eyes.
 The implicated muscle is the orbicularis oculi muscle.
 Another common deficit is an inability to purse the lips, causing an inability to pucker, whistle, or blow up a balloon.
 The implicated muscle is the orbicularis oris muscle.
 A third common deficit is the inability to raise the corners of the mouth, causing a "horizontal smile," which looks more like a grin.
 Responsible is the zygomaticus major muscle.

 Weakness of facial muscles contributes to difficulty pronouncing words.
 Facial expressions can appear diminished, arrogant, grumpy, or fatigued.
 Muscles used for chewing and moving the eyes are not affected.
-Difficulty swallowing is not typical, although can occur in advanced cases, which is at least in part due to facial muscle weakness.
+Difficulty swallowing is not typical, although it can occur in advanced cases, which is at least in part due to facial muscle weakness.
 FSHD is generally progressive, but it is not established whether facial weakness is progressive or stable throughout life.